PobailStomp/dance-code-of-conduct/README.md

 * Rephrased "Issue Reporting" description.

 # Archive

-These events or organisations no longer run, but previously used this code of conduct
+These events or organisations no longer use this code of conduct, commonly as a result of no longer being operational

 Although they aren't active anymore, their use of the code of conduct helped normalise the adoption in their local communities.